 Medical Student Education

-Approximately five percent of the graduating classes of students have entered psychiatric training over the past ten years.
-Career counseling is provided via a Psychiatry Interest Group, participation in the Schools Career Fair, and by individual faculty members on request.
+For students who are interested in psychiatry, career counseling is provided via a Psychiatry Interest Group, participation in the Schools Career Fair, and by individual faculty members on request.

 The department of psychiatry has operated a residency training program since 1951, producing over 300 psychiatrists.

-Currently the residency consists of twenty-four residents (6-6-6-6).
-CBM and TBHN are the primary training sites but additional sites include Truman Medical Center (consultation-liaison and neurology), Northwest Missouri Psychiatric Rehabilitation Center (forensic psychiatry), Veteran’s Administration Hospital in Topeka, Kansas (internal medicine, and electives in geriatric psychiatry and addiction psychiatry) and St. Luke’s (electives in ECT, pain and sleep).
+Currently the residency consists of twenty-four resident slots (six residents per class).
+CBM and TBHN are the primary training sites but additional sites for electives include Northwest Missouri Psychiatry Rehabilitation Center, Veteran’s Administration Hospital, and St. Luke’s Hospital.

 Continuing Medical Education

 The faculty members in the department of psychiatry are provided with a considerable array of opportunities for career development and continuing education.
-Journal Club (Mondays at noon) provides a presentation and discussion of a relevant journal article.
-Case Conference (Thursdays at noon) reviews a clinical case from the perspective of the person and their biopsychosocial vulnerabilities and strengths.
-Departmental Grand Rounds (Thursdays at 9: 00 a.m.) is presented weekly by presenters from around the nation as well as from the region and from within the department.
-AMA approved CME credit is offered and is without cost to the participant who can maintain a valid Physician’s Recognition Award by regular participation in these activities alone.
+Case Conferences every other week review a clinical case from the perspective of the person and their biopsychosocial vulnerabilities and strengths.
+Departmental Grand Rounds are presented by local and national speakers on metal health topics.

 Psychiatric Pharmacy Practice Residency Program